-For facility HMI systems, clicking the three-line alarm summary in the header display takes the operator to an unfiltered alarm summary, showing all alarms at the facility.
-Clicking on a process area in the header's table of alarms takes the operator to a filtered alarm summary showing only the alarms for the selected process area.
+For facility HMI systems, clicking the three-line alarm summary in the header display takes the operator to an unfiltered active alarm display, showing all alarms at the facility.
+Clicking on a process area in the header's table of alarms takes the operator to a filtered active alarm display showing only the alarms for the selected process area.